-Do not use a wok on a
+Do not use a wok on any other support ring.

-support ring.
 Placing the ring over the burner grate may cause the burner to work improperly, resulting in carbon monoxide levels above allowable current standards.
 This could be dangerous to your health.
+Do not try to use such woks without the ring unless you are using the Wok Holder.
 You could be seriously burned if the wok tipped over.